-1.2 Background
+1.1 Background

 This document is part of the planning application for the proposed Lidl store in Hayes, Hillingdon.
 It sets out the policy framework and the proposed approach to energy and sustainability.
+There is an existing consent for a Lidl store on the same site.
+The revised application is for a similar scheme, but the site boundary has been extended, and the layout revised.
+The scale and design of the building is similar but slightly larger to the previous application.

-1.3 Scheme Description
+1.2 Scheme Description